Subgap states at ferromagnetic and spiral-ordered magnetic chains in two-dimensional superconductors. I. Continuum description: Model

+The Green's function in Eq.\ \eqref{eq:g_k_y} has been written down in such a form that it is valid for any $k_x$, $y$, and $|\omega| \gtrless \Delta$.

+We emphasize that we used the exact quadratic dispersion relation for the integration and did not make any approximation such as replacing the $k_y$ integration by an energy integration with a constant density of states.
+Indeed we will show in Sec.\ \ref{sec:ferromagneticinterface} that such approximations are dangerous in this case and lead to erroneous conclusions about the subgap band structure.

-In comparison, the treatment of Shiba chains takes the different approach \cite{vonOppen2013} by proceeding through the full real space dependence of the Green's (or wave) functions and bringing it into the form of a hopping integral in the limit of $a k_F \gg 1$.
-This approach becomes inapplicable for dense chains where $a k_F\ll 1$.
-It is nonetheless possible to obtain a natural extension of the latter result that incorporates the same focus on long wavelengths and the physics near the gap center.
-In the limit of small $k_x$ we can replace the $k_y$ integral by an energy integral with constant density of states rather than a partial density of states at fixed $k_x$, $\partial k_y/\partial\epsilon_{\bk}|_{k_x}$.
-For the case $k_m=0$ this leads to the following often used approximate form \cite{Wang2004,Braunecker2005,Alicea2012} (equivalent to expanding Eq. \eqref{eq:g_k_y} in $\Delta/E_F$)
+We note for comparison that the treatment of Shiba chains takes the different approach \cite{vonOppen2013} by proceeding through the full real space dependence of the Green's (or wave) functions and bringing it into the form of a hopping integral in the limit of $a k_F \gg 1$.
+This approach becomes, however, inapplicable for dense chains where $a k_F \lesssim 1$ as is the case experimentally \cite{Yazdani2014exp,Wiesendanger2018,Meyer2016,Yazdani2017,Bernevig2018exp,Schneider2021a,Schneider2021b}.